there 3 phases with different associations in Heritage Place?

 - A vehicle may not be parked in an area of the street that is not visible from 200 feet in each direction

-- No parking near the mailboxes.
+- No parking in the street near the mailboxes.
 For the safety of the mail carrier, the USPS requires a clear approach zone of 30 feet.

 I'm having guests and they need to park in the street?